Connect with us

 A Mississippi Today investigation found that Blue Cross was sitting on a huge reserve of money, to the tune of $750 million.

-While insurers generally try to hold at least three times as much capital as the minimum requirement — a ratio of 300% — to ensure the company can pay out claims, Blue Cross' ratio has been around 1,600% for years, financial revealed.
-It's significantly larger than Blue Cross peers in neighboring states, and perhaps the largest such surplus by percentage in the country.
+While insurers generally try to hold at least three times as much capital as the minimum requirement — a ratio of 300% — to ensure the company can pay out claims, Blue Cross’ ratio has been around 1,600% for years, financial records revealed.
+It’s significantly larger than Blue Cross peers in neighboring states, and perhaps the largest such surplus by percentage in the country.

 State Insurance Commissioner Mike Chaney said it was UMMC’s goal during the dispute to get closer to a 160 to 170% reimbursement rate from Blue Cross compared to Medicare.